tagspaces/documentation/docs/tagging.md

 The options in the dialog are:

 - **Clean all tags:** Removes all tags from the selected files.
 - **Remove tags:** Removes the specified tags.
-You have to manually enter the tags which you want to be remove from the selected files.
+You have to manually enter the tags which you want to remove from the selected files.
 - **Add tags:** Adds the specified tags to the selected files.

 ### Adding Multiple Tags at Once